arc2nd/awsDB/README.md

 **tools:**
 Command-line tools

-    add_catalog.py - Add a new catalog to the system add_role.py    - Add a new role to the system add_user.py    - Add a new user to the system search.py      - Search the database for Catalogs, Users, Roles or Assets submit.py      - Add a new asset to the system
+    add_catalog.py          - Add a new catalog to the system add_role.py             - Add a new role to the system add_user.py             - Add a new user to the system get_catalogs.py         - Get a list of Catalogs from the Database get_postgres_version.py - Get the version of your Postgres Database search.py               - Search the database for Catalogs, Users, Roles or Assets submit.py               - Add a new asset to the system

 # Tables